The Dominance and Monopolies Review: Australia

 To make out a contravention, an applicant had to establish that a corporation was using its market power (as opposed to any other power), and that it was doing so for a proscribed purpose.
 This was established by assessing the way in which the corporation would have acted in a competitive market, or how a profit-maximising firm functioning in a competitive market would have acted.

-The provision was focused on the purpose for which the market power was used or was intended to be used, instead of whether conduct had an anticompetitive effect.4
+The provision was focused on the purpose for which the market power was used or was intended to be used, instead of whether conduct had an anticompetitive effect.5

-The proposed Competition and Consumer Amendment (Misuse of Market Power) Act 20176 passed the House of Representatives on 28 March 2017 and came into effect on 6 August 2017.
-These amendments were in part intended to remedy a significant perception that the Australian Competition and Consumer Commission (ACCC) has not been able to bring enough Section 46 actions under the previous form of the prohibition, and of those that it has brought, it has had a relatively low success rate.7 The ACCC itself had been a vocal supporter of changes to Section 46, with Chairman Rod Sims stating that the prohibition was 'almost unusable' in addressing misuse of market power by dominant corporations.8
+The proposed Competition and Consumer Amendment (Misuse of Market Power) Act 20177 passed the House of Representatives on 28 March 2017 and came into effect on 6 August 2017.
+These amendments were in part intended to remedy a significant perception that the Australian Competition and Consumer Commission (ACCC) has not been able to bring enough Section 46 actions under the previous form of the prohibition, and of those that it has brought, it has had a relatively low success rate.8 The ACCC itself had been a vocal supporter of changes to Section 46, with chairman Rod Sims stating that the prohibition was 'almost unusable' in addressing misuse of market power by dominant corporations.9

 Year in review

-The ACCC alleges that in response to Engage Marine's attempted entry into the Tasmanian market, TasPorts:
+The ACCC alleged that in response to Engage Marine's attempted entry into the Tasmanian market, TasPorts:

-- imposed new charges which would require Engage Marine's sole customer to pay A$750,000 in fees to TasPorts after the customer switched service providers from TasPorts to Engage Marine;
+- imposed new charges that would require Engage Marine's sole customer to pay A$750,000 in fees to TasPorts after the customer switched service providers from TasPorts to Engage Marine;

 - prevented Engage Marine from providing pilotage services by failing to provide training to Engage Marine's employees, which only they could provide.